angpace/smoothiemaster/README.md

 # smoothiemaster
-Create a custom smoothie.
+Create a custom smoothie with fruit of your choice.
+Blend and recieve the nutritional value.

-Keshav Testing Testing Testing test test again